What is Boat Insurance?

 Previous Claims

-As a boat insured, if you have a long history of boat insurance claims, it is highly likely that you will pay more to insure your boat and the liability protection.
+As a boat owner, if you have a long history of boat insurance claims, it is highly likely that you will pay more to insure your boat and the liability protection.

 Your Boating History

 If you happen to be a more experienced boater with years of experience under your belt, it is a win.
-You are likely to pay less for boat insurance since you have been on the waters far longer than others and you could have fewer accidents.
-Whereas, inexperienced boaters could be paying more for boat insurance.
+You are likely to pay less for boat insurance since you have been on the waters far longer than others, and you could have fewer accidents.

 In general, this insurance policy is quite affordable.
 There are even reports that show that a lot of boaters actually pay their policies in full.
 It all just comes down to the insurance company you select and what they offer.